 PEAQ sticks have been used for a number of years to predict alfalfa NDF levels based on stem length.
-In bud-stage alfalfa, the target 38% NDF occurs when the stand is at about 30 inches.
+In bud-stage alfalfa, the target 38% NDF typically occurs when the stem length is at about 30 inches in height.

 Pure grass stands

 To achieve the target 50% NDF, we must harvest straight grass stands at flag-leaf or very early boot-stage.
-Of course, plant height will be species and rainfall dependant.
-It is suggested the target occurs when nearby alfalfa stands are 14 inches in height.
+Of course, plant height will be very species and rainfall dependent.
+It is suggested the target can occur when nearby alfalfa stands are only about 14 inches in height.

 Normally, if a good weather window arrives, cutting too early is usually considered better than cutting too late.
 It is much easier for a nutritionist to balance a ration with forage that is low in fibre by adding straw, than it is meeting intake and energy requirements with forage that is too high in undigestible fibre.